oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 SIESTA is both a method and its computer program implementation, to perform efficient electronic structure calculations and ab initio molecular dynamics simulations of molecules and solids.

-**URL**
+**More Information**

 http://departments.icmab.es/leem/siesta